 Grass burn happens especially in times of drought and high temperatures.
 To make sure your lawn can grow back, make sure the roots don’t die by adequately watering your lawn.

 As long as the roots don’t die (and your dog doesn’t keep peeing over the burnt spots), your grass will grow back just fine!
+You can also try lawn patch repair products that are a great choice for homeowners or renters who want to fix unsightly spots!

 Which lawn treatment worked best for your pets?
 We’d love to hear your feedback and suggestions in the comments below!